Managing Kubernetes namespaces for Seldon Deploy

 For an introduction to namespaces in Kubernetes, please refer to the official documentation.
 The rest of this guide discusses namespaces in the context of Seldon Deploy.

 Seldon Deploy requires namespaces to be labelled for use with ML deployments.
 Otherwise, it will not detect them and so cannot manage resources within them.

 You can create a new namespace and make it visible to Deploy using the following commands:

 NAMESPACE=<name> kubectl create namespace $NAMESPACE || echo "namespace $NAMESPACE already exists" kubectl label namespace $NAMESPACE seldon.restricted=false --overwrite=true

 This is the minimum needed to use a namespace.

-In a multi-tenant setup, deploy is not automatically set up with permissions to work with multiple namespaces.
-Each namespace then needs further permissions.
-Details on this are in the multitenant section
+In a multi-tenant setup, Deploy is not automatically provided with permissions to manage multiple namespaces.
+Instead, each namespace needs further permissions to be defined.
+Details on this can be found in the multi-tenant section.

-The seldon-logs namespace is used for request logging.
 It is a special namespace and its setup is covered in the request logging section.
-It can be setup as a gitops namespace but this is optional.
-ML models do not go in this namespace.

 This namespace should not be used for ML deployments.